- Books by Mail

 Award Winning Renovations: Spaulding Branch Library

 Our Spauldings Branch Library 2011 Renovation Project was selected for the American Libraries’ Library Design Showcase 2012 in the Small Projects, Big Impact category.
 This section of the Showcase includes projects under $1 million that have a significant, beneficial impact on their libraries.
 The Spauldings Branch renovation greatly expanded the children’s area, creating a programming room with a façade barn and child-size entrance.
-“The new Children’s space is created to give children the feeling of being on a farm, “ said Michael Gannon, Associate Director of Administrative Services for the Library System.
+“The new Children’s space is created to give children the feeling of being on a farm, “ said Michael Gannon, Associate Director of Support Services for the Library System.
 “The barn has double doors for entry in and out of the room and bookshelves that resemble picket fences and a grain silo.”
 The renovation cost $867,000 and covered an area of 23,600 square feet.
 Additional renovation features include: slat walls on the Wi-Fi bar and in the teen zone for marketing displays, energy-efficient lighting upgrades and more computers for children and adults.
 This project also served to insure that the branch was Americans with Disabilities Act (ADA) compliant.
 The architects for this award winning renovation project are Gant Brunnett Architects.

 Current Renovations: Hillcrest Heights Branch